Navneet-Singh01/Grocery-store-website/README.md

 - Bootstrap v5.3

 ## About

-The Grocery E-Commerce Website is designed to provide users with a seamless online shopping experience for grocery items.
-This project is a responsive e-commerce website for an online grocery store, featuring a landing page, about us page, products page, contact us page, and login/sign-up functionality.

 The Grocery E-Commerce Website provides a user-friendly interface for online grocery shopping.
 It includes the following pages: